rupeshkaslay/8-bit-computer-on-breadboard/README.md

 ![Schematic](images/Schematic.png)

 # Background
-During the COVID-19 lockdown, I was looking for good electronics project to pass time.
+During the COVID-19 lockdown, I was looking for a good electronics project to pass time.
 A friend sent me a link to Ben Eater's video series (link above) which immediately appealed to me.
 He implemented the CPU on a set of breadboards with basic digital ICs.
 However, due to the COVID-19 lockdown, I was not able to procure the components required to implement it physically.
 I therefore implemented it on a digital simulator.

 The CPU can access only 16 bytes of RAM.
 However, it implements micro-instructions with decoding logic for the micro-instructions stored in a decoder ROM.
 The simplicity of the implementation make it a great learning tool.